 - PHYC10004 Physics 2: Physical Science & Technology (semester 2)

 - PHYC10006 Physics 2: Life Sciences & Environment (semester 2)

 Level-2 subjects (second year)

-Students are recommended to take the following level-2 subjects in their second year:
+Students take the following level-2 subjects in their second year:

 MAST20009 Vector Calculus|

 MAST20032 Vector Calculus: Advanced

 MAST20026 Real Analysis|